JuliaAI/MLJTuning.jl/README.md

 model

 - `tuning_report(::MyTuningStrategy, ...)` is a method the implementer
   may overload.
-It should return a named tuple.
+It should return a named tuple with `history` as one of the keys (the format up to the implementation.)
 The fallback is to return the raw history:

 ```julia
 MLJTuning.tuning_report(tuning, history, state) = (history=history,)